spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 of a few real use cases.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set environment variables in dependents at build-time
+Set environment variables in dependent packages at build-time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another common occurrence, particularly for packages like ``r`` and ``python``